a plan for Orchard Park

 30 April 2010

 The Rt Hon John Healey, Minister for Housing and Planning, stops off at a home in Laxthorpe accompanied by Diana Johnson MP and meets with four representatives of the community.
-Issues regarding the proposed PFI project, including the process of consultation, are discussed (picture).
+Issues regarding the proposed PFI project, including the process of consultation, are discussed.

 10 May 2010

-The Orchard Park PFI Advisory Board meets to learn the responses from Phase One of the consultation process.
+The Orchard Park PFI Advisory Board meets to learn the responses from Phase 1 of the consultation process.

 14 May 2010

-Workshop at which the Advisory Board discusses aspects of Phase Two of the consultation process.
+Workshop at which the Advisory Board discusses aspects of Phase 2 of the consultation process.

 8 June 2010

-The Advisory Board meets to disuss Phase 2 of the consultation process.
+The Advisory Board meets for further discussion of Phase 2 of the consultation process.

 24 June 2010